 Note in the chart below that what was once considered a good systolic pressure (top number)—120 to 124—is now listed as prehypertension or even as hypertension by some experts.
 Scary isn’t it?
 And what is more serious yet, if you have only one of the two figures in the hypertension range, you still have the condition.

 Invest in a blood pressure cuff.
 The electronic models are easy to work, but in order to get an accurate reading; you need to get the appropriate size cuff.
 Take your blood pressure at least once a week.
 If you personally have risk factors for hypertension—obesity, smoking, a family history of heart disease, hypertension, or diabetes—take it daily.
 African Americans tend to get HBP earlier in life and develop more severe HBP.
 Children at risk for HBP should have their blood pressure checked a lot more than at the doctor’s office.

 |Diastolic: 90mmHg or higher|

 Is Prehypertension a Myth?

 Pre-hypertension increases the risk of heart disease.
 According to a 2005 analysis by the Framingham Heart Study, men with pre-hypertension are 3.5 times more likely to suffer heart attacks than those with normal blood pressures.1 Young adults who have pre-hypertension substantially increase their risk for coronary artery disease in middle age.
 Why?
 One reason is that HBP promotes atherosclerosis even when the cholesterol is within normal range.
-A meta-analysis of 18 studies showed that those in the prehypertension range had 50% increased risk of coronary heart disease and 71% increased risk of stroke.2 Therefore, many health authorities would dispense with the pre-hypertension category.
-Hypertension starts at 120/80.
+A meta-analysis of 18 studies showed that those in the prehypertension range had 50% increased risk of coronary heart disease and 71% increased risk of stroke.2 Therefore, many health authorities have dispensed with the pre-hypertension category and follow the criteria below.